juliema/label_reconciliations/README.md

   - The first step is **Space Normalization**.
 This is where we remove leading and trailing white space and compress all internal white space into single spaces.
 For example "M.   Smith  " becomes "M. Smith".

   - Next, we perform a second **Full Normalization** step.
-These values are strictly for grouping and are not returned.
-In this normalization we lowercase all of the letters and remove any punctuation from the string.
+These values are strictly for grouping and are never returned as a reconciled value.
+In this normalization step we lowercase all of the letters and remove any punctuation from the string.
 For example, "M. Smith" from above now becomes "m smith".

   - Now we group the items by the values from the full normalization but choose an exemplar of that group from the values we created from the space normalization.
 The exemplar from the group is the longest value in group.
 An example might help, if we have the following: "JRR Tolkien", "J.R.R.
 Tolkien", and "jrr tolkien".
 They will all normalize to the same "jrr tolkien" group but the exemplar will be the longest space only normalized value, "J.R.R.
 Tolkien".
 The idea here is that we want to remove irrelevant characters from the matching process but we want to keep the text as close to the original as possible.
 We found that people often skip entering punctuation and change capitalization.